jupyterhub/the-littlest-jupyterhub/docs/howto/admin/resource-estimation.rst

 .. math::

-    Server CPU Recommended = (Maximum concurrent users \times Maximum CPU usage per user) + 0.2
+    Recommended\, CPU = (Max\, concurrent\, users \times Max\, CPU\, usage\, per\, user) + 20\%

-The ``0.2`` is overhead for TLJH and related services. **Server CPU Recommended** is the amount of CPU the server you acquire should have.
+The ``20%`` is overhead for TLJH and related services.
+This is around 20% of a single modern CPU.
+This of course is just an estimate.
 We recommend using the same process used to estimate Memory required for estimating CPU required.
+You cannot use nbresuse for this, but you should carry out normal workflow and investigate the CPU usage on the machine.

 Disk space
 ==========